Skip to content

 Deployment fails immediately

-Check the error message in banyan-cli status.
+Check the error message in banyan-cli deployment.
 Common causes:

-• Image not found: The image name in banyan.yaml is wrong or the registry is unreachable from workers.
+• Image not found: The image name in banyan.yaml is wrong or the registry is unreachable from agents.

 • Port conflict: Another container is already using the same host port.